imilenkovic/Nanopore_course_SIB_2026/Day1/README.md

-#  Master of Pores – Day 1 Setup & Exploration
+#  Master of Pores – Day 1 Demultiplexing, Basecalling and Mapping

 This guide walks through the first steps of exploring **Master of Pores** and inspecting example nanopore input data.